Access attributes from another layer with ArcGIS Arcade

 The Output, Console and Log tabs appear.
 Once you've created your expression, you can use the Run button to test the output of your expression.
 For now, you have not written any Arcade code, so these tabs do not contain much.

-• The Results tab will display the output of the expression.
+• The Output tab will display the output of the expression.

-• You can also add Console() functions to your code and see their value in the Messages tab.
+• You can also add Console() functions to your code and see their value in the Console tab.

 Initialize variables